"But mostly crew members have fun while doing awesome projects and

 Step #2 - Get Your Questions Answered: 2 ways

-A. Seek out our stage manager, senior Diego Flores.
+A. Seek out our stage manager, senior Gus Cohen, or our Student Technical Director, tbd.
 He'd be happy to meet you and give you a hard copy of the main form.

-B. Come drop by Room M4 (Berendo Building's Black Box) and ask Mr. Wolfe anything you'd like about being on crew.
-You may also email Mr. Wolfe at email@example.com with any questions you may have.
+B. Come drop by Room M4 (Berendo Building's Black Box) and ask Mr. Kuhl anything you'd like about being on crew.
+You may also email Mr. Kuhl at email@example.com with any questions you may have.

 Step #3 - Fill Out the Necessary Forms

-There are five forms you will need to fill out.
+There are four forms you and your parents will need to fill out.

-Four of the forms are Google Docs and you can access them via the buttons on the right in blue (Information Form, Company Contract, and Monetary Agreement Form, and Crew Hours Pledge Form).
+Three of the forms are Google Forms and you can access them via the buttons on the right in blue (Information Form, Company Contract, and Monetary Agreement Form).
 They must be completed in their entirety and submitted online before your first crew session.

 Make sure to scroll down a bit to find